effektif/user-docs/docs/integration/javascript.rst

 This example uses a test endpoint configured using `Mocky <http://www.mocky.io/>`_ to return an HTTP response.
-This has the following result in the Signavio Workflow test console:
+This has the following result in the Workflow Accelerator test console:

 .. figure:: /_static/images/action-types/javascript/javascript-8.png